jamescherti/pathaction/README.md

 ## Frequently Asked Questions

+### What are the differences between make and pathaction?

+The `make` tool centers on targets and dependency tracking, making it excellent for compiling software based on file timestamps.
+In contrast, the `pathaction` tool acts as a universal file execution router.
+Passing a file path directly to Pathaction determines the correct command to run based on defined file extensions or patterns.

+While `make` relies on project-specific files with strict syntax, Pathaction uses YAML files that cascade hierarchically across your filesystem.
+Much like how Git handles ignore files, Pathaction loads and merges all `.pathaction.yaml` rule-set files found in parent directories.
+This allows you to define global execution rules in your home directory that can be overridden by specific settings within individual project folders.

+Pathaction uses Jinja2 templating to construct shell commands dynamically, substituting details like filenames or directories on the fly.
+It integrates with editors like Vim or Emacs to execute the current file using `pathaction`, offering a flexible alternative to writing new Makefiles for every task while leaving complex dependency management to `make`.

+### Why should I use it instead of make?

 ### How to Integrate the pathaction tool with your favorite editor (e.g. Vim)

 It is recommended to configure your source code editor to execute source code with the `pathaction` command when pressing a specific key combination, such as `CTRL-E`.